ynohtna92/CustomTimer/README.md

 Usage
 -----
-Places the files in the correct location.
+Places the flash3 and script files in the correct location in your custom game directory.

 In lua use
 ````lua